-To get a blue card you will need to apply and undergo screening called a 'working with children check' carried out by the Commission for Children and Young People and Child Guardian.
+To get a blue card you will need to apply and undergo screening called a 'working with children check' carried out by the Public Safety Business Agency.

 If your application is refused, you receive a negative notice.
 If you have not been precluded from having a blue card for life, then a negative decision may be reviewed by the Queensland Civil and Administrative Tribunal (QCAT).
 You must apply for a review within 28 days.
 There may be exceptions – refer to your notice or contact QCAT.